-Mansveld Expotech can assist you in working out the correct rigging plan, and can advise you on the relevant truss materials, motorised hoists and with any customised services.
-The order must be completed with detailed plans of stand position, hanging points required, guy ropes/steel wires, measurements and weights of any objects.
-Please visit the RAI Webshop to download the order form.
-There will be an early bird rate for rigging orders received before 11 August (orders placed from 4 September will incur a 20% surcharge).
+RIGGING ORDERS: Mansveld Expotech can assist you in working out the correct rigging plan and can advise on the truss materials, motorised hoists and any customised services.
+The order must be completed with detailed plans of the stand position, hanging points required, guy ropes/steel wires, measurements and weights of any objects.

-IMPORTANT: There may not be a suspension point directly above your stand area and thus support trussing may have to be fitted on the ceiling above your stand.
-Due to the complexity of this process, extra costs can be charged for suspension points in some areas.
-Quotations for suspension points and rigging are made on individual basis, following verification of their feasibility.
-Please contact Mansveld Expotech on email@example.com for a quotation.
+CEILING HEIGHTS: Suspension wires for hanging signs and lighting rigs can be installed in most areas of the halls.
+In case of height limitations, exhibitors will be advised at the time of space allocation.
+For information regarding build heights, please contact Abraxys.
+Please note that there may not be a suspension point directly above your stand area and thus support trussing may have to be fitted on the ceiling above your stand.
+Due to the complexity of this process, extra costs may be charged for suspension points in some areas.
+Quotes for suspension points and rigging are made on individual basis, following verification of their feasibility.
+For more information, please contact Mansveld Expotech.

 - Stands must adhere to IBC's stand rules and regulations